Considering Medicine? Consider RCSI

 Indeed, the biggest claim to fame for any medical school would be exposure to a clinical environment, to familiarise medical students with the scenarios they will face upon entering clinical practice.
 It is here that RCSI truly shines, with visits to GPs, clinics, and even patients’ homes, being incorporated into the curriculum from day one.
 Twice-a-week lessons in the Anatomy Room (learning through cadaveric dissection) provide the basis of understanding of a normal (albeit deceased) individual, while the hospital/GP visits illustrate everything that can go wrong with the human body.
 Mock patients and surface models provide the most reliable way to test our practical skills, which are assessed via OSCEs (Objective Structured Clinical Examination).

-The €90 million New Academic Building officially opened this summer, comprising 10 stories (6 floors up and 4 below) dedicated to facilitate all students’ requirements.
+The €90 million New Academic Building officially opened this summer, comprising 10 stories (6 floors up and 4 below) dedicated to facilitating all students’ requirements.
 The top two floors house the National Surgical Training Centre (NSTC), complete with hospital room simulations, patient dummies, and a state-of-the-art mock Operating Theatre.
 This is followed by a three-tier library just below, and the Ground Floor with its Study Pods and The Dispensary.
 Underground Levels include the largest auditorium in RCSI, a public gym, females-only gym, and a multipurpose sports complex.
 In addition, RCSI has invested €11 million in the construction of a 30,000 sq ft extension to the RCSI Education and Research Centre, Smurfit Building at Beaumont Hospital (the teaching hospital affiliated with RCSI), scheduled for completion in mid-2018.

 A long history of academic excellence